GiovanyH/GioEngine/README.md

 #### Current version: 1.2 / Atumalaka

-This version is the name for the implementation of some basic features:
+This version consists of the implementation of some basic features:

  - Vim movement keys (h, j, k, l) | three modes
  - A canvas that works with windows, and the text editor